LO, NLO, and NNLO Parton Distributions for LHC Event Generators

-We then consider representative inclusive hard cross-sections: Higgs and gauge boson production at the LHC with $\sqrt{s}=13.6$~TeV, computed using the {\sc ggHiggs}~\cite{Bonvini:2014jma} and {\sc n3loxs}~\cite{Baglio:2022wzu} codes.
+We then consider representative inclusive hard cross-sections: Higgs and gauge boson production at the LHC with $\sqrt{s}=13.6$~TeV, computed using the {\sc ggHiggs}~\cite{Bonvini:2014jma}, {\sc n3loxs}~\cite{Baglio:2022wzu} and {\sc proVBFH}~\cite{Cacciari:2015jma,Dreyer:2016oyx} codes.
 In Fig.~\ref{fig:lhc_inclusive_xsecs} we compare results obtained at NLO and NNLO (both for PDF and the matrix element) with the MC sets and their baseline counterparts, and for the latter also aN$^3$LO, using the settings of Ref.~\cite{NNPDF:2024nan}.
 The uncertainty shown is for the MC sets only that related to missing higher orders in the matrix element, evaluated from standard 7-point scale variation, while for the baseline sets it also includes the PDF uncertainty, combined in quadrature with it.
-The moderate differences observed reflect those seen in parton luminosities.
+The corresponding uncertainty bands always overlap, reflecting the differences seen in parton luminosities.

 We turn next to processes that are also sensitive to soft physics.
 We show results for LHC differential distributions at leading order obtained from {\sc Pythia8} simulations interfaced to the {\sc Rivet} analysis toolkit~\cite{Bierlich:2019rhm}.
 We neglect PDF uncertainties and only display the central values found using NNPDF2.3LO, NNPDF4.0 NLO, and NNPDF4.0MC NLO PDFs.
 We first consider the normalized $Z$ boson transverse momentum distribution, reconstructed from bare dilepton events, either electrons or muons, which is sensitive to both soft and hard QCD.
 In Fig.~\ref{fig:zpt-distributions} the {\sc Pythia8} LO predictions for $1~{\rm GeV}\le p_\perp(\ell\ell)\le 300~{\rm GeV}$ are compared to ATLAS data at 7~TeV from Ref.~\cite{ATLAS:2011uxy}.
 The low and high $p_\perp$ regions respectively probe soft and hard QCD radiation.
 For the normalized distributions shown, higher-order QCD corrections partially cancel out.
 The difference between PDF sets is negligible, and good agreement with the data is found using all PDF sets except at very small $p_\perp$ in the electron channel.